Roald Sagdeev: Role in politics

-As Yuri Andropov became the new General Secretary of the Communist Party of the Soviet Union, Sagdeev participated in the work of a think tank with Gorbachev as the head, which was mandated to find scientific justifications for the nuclear disarmament.
-Later, as Gorbachev became the new General Secretary of the Communist Party of the Soviet Union, following Ronald Reagan's Strategic Defense Initiative (SDI), they advised the Soviet leadership not to worry and not to respond by creating a similar program.
+As Yuri Andropov became the new General Secretary of the Communist Party of the Soviet Union, Sagdeev participated in the work of a think tank with Gorbachev as the head, which was mandated to find scientific justifications for nuclear disarmament.
+Later, as Gorbachev became the new General Secretary, following Ronald Reagan's Strategic Defense Initiative (SDI), they advised the Soviet leadership not to worry and not to respond by creating a similar program.

-He was awarded the title of the Hero of Socialist Labour for his role in the international research program of the Halley Comet in 1986.
+He was awarded the title of Hero of Socialist Labour for his role in the international research programme of the Halley Comet in 1986.

 He was elected to the Supreme Soviet of the Soviet Union in 1987 and worked until 1991 as an advisor on the issues related to civil and military space problems for Mikhail Gorbachev and Eduard Shevardnadze on summits, which were held in Geneva (1985), in Washington, D.C.
 (1987) and in Moscow (1988).
 However, following the Moscow Summit, Sagdeev was removed from a state visit to Poland in July 1988 and felt "excommunicated" from Soviet leadership after writing a letter criticizing the slowness of the Soviet supercomputer program.

 Personal life

-Sagdeev met Susan Eisenhower, a step-grandmother, and the twice divorced mother of three daughters, in 1987, at a US–USSR forum in New York City.
-Eisenhower is the granddaughter of Dwight D. Eisenhower 34th President of the United States, and a political scientist by profession.
-They rendezvoused later in Russia, the US, and various European countries before they married in 1990.
-Thus, he moved to live in the US.
-As of 2008 they are divorced.
+In 1987, Sagdeev met Susan Eisenhower at a US-USSR forum in New York City.
+Eisenhower, a political scientist and granddaughter of Dwight D. Eisenhower, married Sagdeev in 1990.
+Following the marriage, Sagdeev relocated to the United States.
+The couple divorced in 2008.

+In 2024, Sagdeev married Elena Popova, an astrophysicist from Moscow whom he had met at academic conferences in Baku.
+Popova is also a composer.

 Post-Cold War

-Today, Sagdeev is a Distinguished Professor of Physics at the University of Maryland, College Park, member of the US National Academy and the Royal Swedish Academy of Sciences.
-Sagdeev is also a member of the Supervisory Council of the International Luxembourg Forum on Preventing Nuclear Catastrophe.
-He is also currently a senior advisor at the Albright Stonebridge Group, a global strategy firm, where he assists clients with issues involving Russia and countries in the former Soviet Union.
+Sagdeev is a Distinguished Professor of Physics at the University of Maryland, College Park, member of the US National Academy and the Royal Swedish Academy of Sciences.
+He is also a member of the Supervisory Council of the International Luxembourg Forum on Preventing Nuclear Catastrophe.
+He is a senior advisor at the Albright Stonebridge Group, a global strategy firm, where he assists clients with issues involving Russia and countries of the former Soviet Union.